 Corn Exchange – Call Lane, Leeds

-You must visit this extravagant, domed building in Leeds centre.
-The Corn Exchange stands proud with its Victorian heritage.
-Following its stunning, interior refit the building now serves as an outlet for a huge choice of independent craft stores, gift shops, jewellers ad boutiques.
+You must visit this extravagant, domed building in Leeds Centre.
+The Corn Exchange stands proudly with its Victorian heritage.
+Following its stunning, interior refit the building now serves as an outlet for a huge choice of independent craft stores, gift shops, jewellers and boutiques.
 There are also regular collectors and craft fairs held in this flamboyant edifice.

 Granary Wharf – Dark Arches, Leeds